A Love Song for My Father

 If you read my last post, A Man’s Home is NOT his Castle, you know my father dominated my mother, beat the crap out of her and terrorized the rest of us for years.
 But that’s not all he was, so I didn’t want to leave you with that impression.
 It did not make my dad powerful or happy to live up to our patriarchal myth of male dominance.
 Taking dominion ruined him and led directly to his death, probably by suicide, at the age of 45.

-In the end, he was a sniveling husk, sitting in a yellow wingback chair with the black spot on the arm where he had balanced a thousand sweating glasses.
+In the end, he was a sniveling husk, sitting in a yellow wingback chair with the black spot on the arm where he had balanced a thousand sweating drinks.
 Unable to work, he’d fabricated business trips, sales call reports, expense reports, and otherwise phoned it in to the big insurance company he’d worked for for 23 years.
 When this fraud finally unraveled, his man-of-the-house illusion shattered.
 Next, he would be fired or worse.
 The Big Man couldn’t stop crying.
 He was so depressed that my mother insisted he go into therapy, which, of course, he refused to do.
+Well, he went to her therapist once, sobbed the whole 50-minute hour to the point of being unable to speak, and never went back.

 So, at this juncture, he either ended his own life or had an accident.
 Fifty years later, the jury is still out.
 The big insurance company, the same one he’d worked for, paid the claim without investigation.
-I think they were taking care of their own.
-Either way, he was dead man walking for two years; it just took time for circumstances to catch up to reality.
+They were taking care of their own, and I respect that.
+Either way, he was a dead man walking for two years; it just took time for circumstances to catch up to reality.

-When I was 17, in the 1970s, my father’s house was a fishbowl, and the water coursing in and out of our gills was so tinged with his shame that a single drop turned everything blue.
+When I was 17, in the 1970s, my father’s house was a fishbowl, and the water coursing in and out of our gills was so tinged with his man-shame that a single drop turned everything algae green.
 I just wanted someone to clean the damn bowl and change the water.
-But the only water available was just as dirty.
+But the only water available came from a culture that was just as dirty.
 None of us stood a chance.

-My mother sacrificed her secret escape money, which she had surreptitiously skimmed from her grocery allowance for ten years, to rescue him with the boat of his dreams, a beautiful Novi Hull lobster boat.
+In an effort to save his life, my mother sacrificed her secret escape money, which she had surreptitiously skimmed from her grocery allowance for ten years, to grant his dream, like a fairy godmother, a beautiful Novi Hull lobster boat.
 He longed to move to Maine and do honest work, man’s work, which was somehow more dignified than selling insurance.
 He wanted to become a lobsterman.
 None of his high school-aged children wanted to move, but my mother was willing to make us.
+She was saving his life.

-At this point, Dad was trying to swap out one strong male myth for another.
-AI is probably not hallucinating when it says that the suicide rate for lobstermen is twice the national average, but my dad didn’t know that.
-He was desperate for any solution except the one requiring him to accept his feelings, make amends to his family, and heal.
+At this point, Dad was desperately trying to swap out one strong male archetype for another.
+The suicide rate for lobstermen is twice the national average, but my dad didn’t know that.
+He was desperate for any solution except the one requiring him to admit he wasn’t in charge, accept his helplessness, make amends to his family, and heal.
 He’d rather die.

-In April 1975, he slipped from that boat into the frigid Merrimack River, which still had small ice chunks making their way out to sea at that time of year.
+In April 1975, he slipped from his dream boat into the frigid Merrimack River, which still had small ice chunks making their way out to sea at that time of year.

 My father’s presence filled the car.
 He surrounded me, holding me and loving me while Joe Cocker sang.
 And love burst from me in response.
 That little Saab was brimming.